-If you’re a Virgin Media customer, then you may already know about their Talk Protected plan.
-This freezes home phone line rental charges for elderly and disabled customers.
-As of January 2017 they were set at £17.99 per month with no future increases planned.
-Customers can also receive £5 off other eligible Virgin Phone plans.
+If you’re a Virgin Media customer, then you may already know about the company’s Talk Protected plan.
+This freezes home phone line rental charges for elderly customers and those with accessibility needs (for example, hearing, speech, sight, or mobility issues).
+As of January 2017, the rate was set at £17.99 per month with no future increases planned.

 BT Basic costs £5.16 per month, including £1.50 to spend on calls.
 It also includes free weekend calls (up to 60 minutes) to 0845 and 0870 numbers (often used by banks and utility companies, among others).
 Additionally, you can pay up to £10 extra per month to make calls to UK mobiles.

 The application process for these packages is a little convoluted.
 You have to call to receive a form, and once you return it, you might wait up to thirty days to find out if you’ve been accepted.

 Another area where UK seniors can save is their TV license.
 Every UK resident who owns and operates a television is required to pay £147 per year for a TV license.
 However, if you’re over 75, you can get your license for free.
-For the initial free license, you have to actually apply, but subsequently it will automatically be renewed every two years.
+For the initial free license, you have to actually apply, but it will automatically be renewed every two years.
 If you’re renewing your license at the age of 74, you can apply for a short-term license so you’re not paying past your 75th birthday.

-Tips for choosing a provider
+Tips for choosing a phone and internet provider

-Just because a provider offers a special deal for seniors doesn’t necessarily mean it’s the right deal for you.
+Just because a provider offers a special discount for seniors doesn’t necessarily mean it’s the right deal for you.
 If you’re going to end up paying for additional features that aren’t included in the offer package, you may be better off going with a different plan altogether.
 Compare the prices offered by various providers as well as the different plans each one has.

-Read the small print
+2. Read the small print

-One of the problems when comparing different providers is that they all lay out their pricing differently.
+One of the problems when comparing different providers is that they all layout their pricing differently.
 For example, some include taxes and fees in their prices while others don’t.
 Also, some providers charge exorbitant amounts if you exceed plan limits, such as those for minutes or data.
 What’s more, there may be one-off or additional fees, such as for equipment or installation.
-Check the fine print to see exactly what you will be paying up front and each month.
+Check the fine print to see exactly what you will be paying upfront and each month.